rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 - **+2 PM:** muda o alcance para curto..
 - **+5 PM:** muda o alcance para curto e o alvo para criaturas escolhidas..

+### Daylight (3 MP)
+<div class="spell-tags">sacred wild</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 60 feet
+- **Alvo:** DURATION: 1 hour
+___

+For the duration, sunlight spreads from a point within range and fills a 60-foot-radius Sphere.
+The sunlight's area is Bright Light and sheds Dim Light for an additional 60 feet.Alternatively, you cast the spell on an object that isn't being worn or carried, causing the sunlight to fill a 60-foot Emanation originating from that object.
+Covering that object with something opaque, such as a bowl or helm, blocks the sunlight.If any of this spell's area overlaps with an area of Darkness created by a spell of level 3 or lower, that other spell is dispelled.

+- **+0 PM:** Placeholder.

+### Dispel Magic (3 MP)
+<div class="spell-tags">occult abjuration</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** DURATION: Instantaneous
+___

+Choose one creature, object, or magical effect within range.
+Any ongoing spell of 3rd circle or lower on the target ends.
+For each ongoing spell of 4th circle or higher on the target, make an ability check using your spellcasting ability (DC 10 plus that spell's circle).
+On a successful check, the spell ends.

+- **+0 PM:** Placeholder.

 ### Dissonant Whispers (1 MP)
 <div class="spell-tags">curse unholy trickery occult psyquic energy occult speech</div>